 The RCES Programs Division manages a portfolio of projects to deliver utility services and renew and replace utility assets throughout the District.
 The Division performs business and planned work budgeting, document control, contract management, new and temporary utility services, facility management, and safety compliance coordination during construction.
-RCES is actively recruiting for the position of manager of this division.
+The position of Manager, RCES Programs Division, is currently vacant.

 The Planning & Engineering Division is responsible for planning, engineering, design, and survey.
-Jason Herrick, Manager of the Planning & Engineering Division, is a Professional Engineer registered in the State of Florida and has over 22 years of experience with utilities systems.
-Mr. Herrick graduated from Worcester Polytechnic

-Institute with a Bachelor's degree in Civil/Environmental Engineering and from the University of Rhode Island with a Master's Degree in Civil/Environmental Engineering.
+Jason Herrick, Manager of the Planning & Engineering Division, is a Professional Engineer registered in the State of Florida and has over 23 years of experience with utilities systems.
+Mr. Herrick graduated from Worcester Polytechnic Institute with a Bachelor's degree in Civil/Environmental Engineering and from the University of Rhode Island with a Master's Degree in Civil/Environmental Engineering.

-Currently, RCES has a total of 322 employees in Energy Plants & Maintenance Operations, Water & Waste Resources, Electric Operations, Facilities Services, Utility Integration, RCES Programs, Planning & Engineering, and Utility Business Affairs.
+Currently, RCES has a total of 294 employees in Energy Plants & Maintenance Operations, Water & Waste Resources, Electric Operations, Facilities Services, Utility Integration, RCES Programs, Planning & Engineering, and Utility Business Affairs.
 RCES hourly employees, excluding office and technical staff, are unionized by the Crafts Maintenance Council.